 The Boulder World Affairs Discussion Group (WADG) is attended by people interested in discussing current events and topics of state, national and international interest.

-The Boulder-WADG group meets each Tuesday morning at 10:00 at the Meadows Branch of the Boulder Library located behind the Meadows shopping center at Baseline Road and Foothills Parkway.
-During the first hour we discuss current events or a topic selected by that week's Both hours are lead by a volunteer and terse eloquence is appreciated.
+The group has been meeting for many years for two hours each Tuesday morning at 10 AM at the Meadows Branch of the Boulder Library, located behind the Meadows shopping center at Baseline Road and Foothills Parkway.